Extending the SwiftUI DocumentGroup with more features

 Since we have the DocumentGroupInspector

-implement it, we can finally add extensions to modify the browser.
+implement it, we can now add extensions to modify the browser.

 Since DocumentGroup